danielagduca/danielagduca.github.io/_paintings/03-trees.md

 My second tree – the Fools garden lemon tree is an extension of my crazy yellow theory.
 I wanted something different from everyday life.
 Still a recognizable tree, but a memorable one.
 So, yellow it is.
 With a neon leaves.
 My friends say it’s burning.
 But it just reminds me of the song by Fool’s garden – Lemon Tree.

 My partner loves it.
 He said I should paint some more.
 So I did.

+Here are also some pictures to show the embossed bits of the trees:

+{% include gallery2 caption="Trees, embossing" %}